 Chicago Advertising Federation Career Day: A Creative Perspective (2018)

 4A's 100 People that Make Advertising Great (2017)

 4A's MAIPer to Watch (2017)

 Bill Sharp Award for the Future of Advertising Presented by J. Walter Thompson (2015)

 4A's Foundation OJS IV Award (2013)

 American Advertising Federation NextGen Mosaic Leadership Council

 4A's MAIP Alumni Association Executive Council

 ADCOLOR Advisory Board

 This project began as a visual anthology of Blacks in Advertising who paved the way for a more diverse industry, inclusive of all cultures.
 Since our initial Black History Month campaign, we've received an immense amount of interest and offerings of support to evolve the campaign into a full platform, filled with resources and opportunities to continue sharing narratives and perspectives of Blacks in the ad industry.
-The beta website is set to launch at the end of January 2017, with a full website launching in February 2018.
+In 2018 our goal is to build a strong board to help drive these initiatives.